REMP Lab Director

 Marisa hopes to pursue a graduate degree in Marriage and Family Therapy to provide underprivileged and marginalized families with access to inclusive mental health care that supports the emotional well-being of both parents and children.

-Irianna Morales (she/they) is currently a senior double-majoring in Psychology and Ethnic Studies at the University of San Diego.
-Irianna joined the REMP lab in the Fall of 2024.
+Irianna Morales (she/they) is a senior double-majoring in Psychology and Ethnic Studies at the University of San Diego.
+Irianna joined the REMP lab in Fall 2024.

 While in the lab, Irianna's independent project that focuses on how growing up in intergenerational households has influenced mental health-seeking behaviors for Filipino American young adults.
 They plan to highlight the cultural values within Filipino American households and look at the impact of cultural conflict between generations.